 Because internships are a unique component to the educational process, standard grading can be difficult and often inappropriate.
 Therefore, credit is given based on accomplishing all assignments and tasks.
 This mirrors the business world where you either get the job done or not.
 Assessment is as follows:

 1. Grading is Credit/D/F. 2.
 In order to receive credit there are required assignments in addition to accumulating the necessary hours for the internship.
-These assignments are specified below and in the Economics and Business Internship Agreement.
+These assignments are specified below and in the Economics, Business and Finance Internship Agreement.
 3. All assignments must be completed in order to receive credit.
-4. All assignments are due on the due dates specified by the Department Internship Supervisor or as indicated in the Economics and Business Internship Agreement.
-5. Assignments can be transmitted to the Internship Supervisor via e-mail, fax or personal delivery to the Internship Supervisor’s office (Young 315), or given to the department secretary (Young 121).
+4. All assignments are due on the due dates specified by the Department Internship Supervisor or as indicated in the Economics, Business and Finance Internship Agreement.
+5. Assignments can be transmitted to the Internship Supervisor via e-mail, fax or personal delivery to the Internship Supervisor’s office (Young 205), or given to the department secretary (Young 121).
 6. Do not submit the only copy of the work; be sure to have a back-up file or copy.

-The following assignments are required for Econ/Bus 490 course completion and college credit for the semester.
-These requirements as well as due dates are contained in the Economics and Business Internship Agreement, a copy of which is to be signed by the student acknowledging the following expectations:
+The following assignments are required for Econ/Bus/Fin 490 course completion and college credit for the semester.
+These requirements as well as due dates are contained in the Economics, Business and Finance Internship Agreement, a copy of which is to be signed by the student acknowledging the following expectations:

-1. Compete all necessary hours for either a one credit (150 hours) or a two credit (300 hours) internship and verified by the on-site supervisor.
+1. Complete all necessary hours for credit and have verified by the on-site supervisor.
 2. Submit a list of goals/objectives for the internship.
-3. Submit ten (10) weekly journals to the Econ\Bus Internship Supervisor.
-4. Attend scheduled course seminar meetings and prepare assignments.
-5. Prepare a final project and write a ten (10) page research paper.
-6. Write an end of semester two page reflection on the internship.
-7. Complete an end of semester college course evaluation of the internship.
+3. Submit ten (10) weekly journals to the Econ\Bus\Fin Internship Supervisor.
+4. Prepare a final project and write a ten (10) page research paper.
+5. Write an end of semester two page reflection on the internship.
+6. Complete an end of semester college course evaluation of the internship.

 DO AN INTERNSHIP: IT IS AS SIMPLE AS 1, 2, 3, 4.